radiantlogic-v8/documentation-new/documentation/installation-guide/zk-introduction.md

 For details on installing RadiantOne in a production environment, setup the [External ZooKeeper Ensemble](zk-configuring-external-zookeeper-ensemble).
 Then, refer to [RadiantOne Installation](zk-installing-radiantone) on how to point to an external ZooKeeper ensemble.

+The installers are available [here](https://files.radiantlogic.com/receive/?packageCode=IX0qTSRyilShjhpxusLWpUDzzb4rduq2tO9F81NhEt4#keycode=Niad1bODfyRmdW8PlGO-5In0mdRKsa0u6551qXXI1rA).
+Login using the email address associated with your Radiant Logic Support Portal account.
+If you do not yet have access to the portal, email support@radiantlogic.com.

-The installers are available at: https://radiantlogicinc246.sharefile.com/d-s7661e751505c433cb66f12d1c471de5c Create an account to login.
-Once logged in, navigate to: `/Installers/<RadiantOne_MainVersion>/<RadiantOne_PatchVersion>/rli-zookeeper-external<version> file applicable for your operating system>`
+Once logged in, navigate to: `/Installers/<RadiantOne_MainVersion>/<RadiantOne_PatchVersion>/rli-zookeeper-external<version> file applicable for your operating system>`.